How To Overcome Trauma

-In the interview about Trauma we discuss
+In the interview about Trauma, we discuss

-- how to recognise Trauma,
+- how to recognize Trauma,

 - How to acknowledge Trauma,